Jason Pagliaro

 18+ years across hundreds of ambulatory and acute care EHR/EMR systems

-Built career-long interoperability depth across database and ODBC connectivity, interface engines, APIs, FHIR, SMART on FHIR, webhooks, CDS Hooks, and RPA-style automation workflows.
+Built the technical and customer context to make platform decisions across database connectivity, interface engines, APIs, FHIR, SMART on FHIR, webhooks, CDS Hooks, and automation workflows.

 Built and led a 22-person support organization